Hippocampus Plays Key Role In Future Planning, Study Finds

 The results showed that epilepsy patients, individuals with damaged hippocampuses, displayed inferior spatial memory compared to healthy patients, and also planned less.

-The group suffering from epilepsy was more likely to form habits, and repeat actions regardless of the fact whether they had in the past been rewarded for performing them or not.
+The group suffering from epilepsy was more likely to form habits and repeat actions regardless of the fact whether they had in the past been rewarded for performing them or not.
 Therefore, they were not considering the outcomes of their actions.
-Furthemore, the researchers found that the amount of damage to the hippocampus was related to planning impairment.
+Furthermore, the researchers found that the amount of damage to the hippocampus was related to planning impairment.

 Given that this study has proven that the hippocampus plays a key role in future planning and spatial awareness, it has significant implications for diseases such as Alzheimer’s and epilepsy, according to New York University researchers.